 Mishkiuchu

 In Mishkiuchu they are specialists in Peruvian tapas, so if you do not decide on a single dish, you can choose to try a few of them.
-Its specialty, of course, is ceviche, although you will also find dishes with a Peruvian flavor such as Tequeño de Ají de Gallina, Jalea or Choritos a la Chalaca, that is, mussels accompanied by Creole sauce.
+Their specialty, of course, is ceviche, although you will also find dishes with a Peruvian flavor such as the Tequeño de Ají de Gallina, the Jalea or the Choritos a la Chalaca, that is, mussels accompanied by Creole sauce.

-Mishkiuchu means enjoying Peruvian gastronomy , according to the website, so here they serve everything that encompasses the country’s gastronomy, from traditional Peruvian recipes, to others that have emerged from fusion (such as Peruvian chifa food) that has already become a symbol of the Andean country’s cuisine, such as the Wok Sauteed Pork Loin or the Tagliatelle a la Huancaina.
+Mishkiuchu means enjoying Peruvian gastronomy , according to the website, so here they serve everything that encompasses the gastronomy of the country, from traditional Peruvian recipes, to others that have emerged from fusion (such as Peruvian chifa food) that has already become a symbol of the cuisine of the Andean country, such as the Wok Sauteed Pork Loin or the Tagliatelle a la Huancaina.

 📍C/ de Sepúlveda, 23